HKUST-Aerial-Robotics/Fast-Planner/README.md

   catkin_make
 ```

+If you encounter problems in this step, most probably caused by different version of ROS/Eigen, please first refer to existing __issues__, __pull request__ and __Google__ before raising a new issue.

 Now you are ready to [run a simulation](#4-run-simulations).

 ### Use GPU Depth Rendering (Optional)

+This step is not mandatory for running the simulations.
+However, if you want to run the more realistic depth camera in __uav_simulator__, installation of [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is needed.
+Otherwise, a less realistic depth sensor model will be used (See section _Use GPU Depth Rendering_ below).

  The **local_sensing** package in __uav_simulator__ has the option of using GPU or CPU to render the depth sensor measurement.
 By default, it is set to CPU version in CMakeLists: